top of page

 • Encourage her to seek help from a healthcare professional, and help her to find one.

-• once she has found treatment follow up with her to ensure it is effective.
+• Once she has found treatment follow up with her to ensure it is effective.

-For more information on any of the services on this page, please contact
+For more information on any of the services on this page,

 kirstins@nchd.org